ngocuong0105/dendron-wiki/vault/journal.Self Reflection.md

 id: to77hi63vjht3s0yod30f19
 title: Self Reflection
 desc: ''
-updated: 1727044195659
+updated: 1727046054076
 created: 1727043845722
 ---

 Every week I self-reflect:
 - Things I did well and am happy about this week.
 - Imagine your ideal week ahead.
-What actions I need to take to make it happen?
+What actions do I need to take to make it happen?
 - What is my biggest waste of time?
 - Write about a situation that didn’t go as planned.
 What could you do differently next time?
 - What relationships did I nurture or neglect?